Observation-Time-Induced Crossover from Fluctuating Diffusivity: Results and Discussion

-{\em Conditions for the emergence of observation-time-induced crossover.}---We now discuss the conditions under which a dynamical transition emerges, based on the results presented above.
-Our analysis indicates that the observation-time-induced crossover is governed by the following three conditions: \begin{enumerate} \item[(i)] The instantaneous diffusivity fluctuates in time. \item[(ii)] The relaxation time of the diffusivity depends on temperature. \item[(iii)] The system is initially out of equilibrium. \end{enumerate} The second condition is essential, as the apparent transition temperature depends on the observation time; equivalently, the diffusivity must switch between states on a temperature-dependent timescale.
-Because condition (i) is a prerequisite for the others, our discussion focuses on (ii) and (iii).
-Using representative numerical examples, we confirm in the Supplemental Material (SM) that these three conditions are jointly necessary for the emergence of the crossover.
+We now discuss the conditions under which a dynamical transition emerges, based on the results presented above.
+Our analysis indicates that the observation-time-induced crossover is governed by the following three conditions: \begin{enumerate} \item[(i)] The instantaneous diffusivity fluctuates in time in a stationary manner. \item[(ii)] The relaxation time of the diffusivity depends on temperature. \item[(iii)] The system is initially out of equilibrium. \end{enumerate} Here, ``stationary" means that the diffusivity dynamics admits a steady state; equilibrium is not required, and non-equilibrium steady states also satisfy (i) (see Appendix~A, where this point is illustrated using a non-equilibrium three-state model).
+The second condition is essential, as the apparent transition temperature depends on the observation time; equivalently, the diffusivity must switch between states on a temperature-dependent timescale.
+Because condition (i) is a prerequisite for the others and is generically satisfied in our framework, our discussion focuses on (ii) and (iii).